Valerie Charbit

 With vast experience in complex and multi-handed cases, she both prosecutes and defends as a leading junior and is public access accredited (meaning she can take on private work directly).

-Her defence work includes representing a variety of professionals before their regulatory bodies.
+Her defence work includes representing a variety of professionals before their regulatory bodies and private clients in the Crown Court.

 Her broad experience means she is very well placed to advise in cases where criminal and civil law intersect.
 Her skill in cross-examining experts across a broad spectrum of areas is well recognised.

-Valerie has a particular interest in mental health and is experienced in vulnerable witness advocacy.
-She delivers training to barristers on this.
+Valerie has a particular interest in mental health and children and adolescent mental health.
+She is experienced in vulnerable witness advocacy.
+She has trained other barristers on this.

-Since 2004 Valerie has sat as a part-time judge for the First Tier Tribunal (Mental Health), and she specialises in child and adolescent cases.
+Since 2004 Valerie has been sitting as a part-time judge for the First Tier Tribunal (Mental Health), and she specialises in child and adolescent cases.
 She also represents health authorities before the First Tier Tribunal and the Upper Tribunal, in restricted cases.

-Valerie is also an ethics and advocacy trainer for Middle Temple, and a lead facilitator for the vulnerable witness advocacy training for the South Eastern Circuit.
+Valerie is an ethics and advocacy trainer for Middle Temple, and she was a lead facilitator for the vulnerable witness advocacy training for the South Eastern Circuit training other barristers.

 Recommendations